 Sweetwater Creek’s Yellow Trail crosses the creek upstream from the mill and explores a forest on the opposite bank.
 Run over the bridge for a great workout on this hilly dirt trail, and spot a large cave used as shelter by prehistoric Native Americans.

 Try your luck at Sweetwater Creek on the George Sparks Reservoir.
 Cast from the shore, or rent a fishing boat at the park to explore deeper water.
 Need to stock up on supplies?
 Fishing supplies are available at a bait shop near the boat ramp.

 Load a GPS app on your smartphone and visit the park to unlock secret stashes of hidden prizes.
 Geocaching is like a modern-day treasure hunt that uses your smartphone (or handheld GPS) to find hidden caches.
 Find a cache, take the prize inside and then leave your own prize for the next person to find.
 It’s a fun way to explore the park, especially for families!

 Ready for even more adventure?
-Learn about birds and bird habitats on an Intro to Birdwatching Hike, learn about the mill's history on the Historic New Manchester History Hike, or hike with your favorite canine hiking buddy on the park's “Bark in the Park" Dog Hike.
+Learn about birds and bird habitats on an Intro to Birdwatching Hike or learn about the mill’s history on the Historic New Manchester History Hike.

 This was originally published in 2018 by Eric Champlin and has since been updated.